dreadpon/godot_spatial_gardener/reference/TUTORIAL_QUICK_START.md

 ![Trees of different LOD]()

 Click `Configure Octrees`.
-Default values here are meant for something more dense, like grass.
+Default values here are meant for something more dense, like bushes.
 It assumes one hundred objects can fit into one ‘cube’.
 For trees, lets change `Max Chunk Capacity` to a more reasonable 10 and click `Apply`.

 ![021 Rebuilding octree]()